redwoodjs/redwood/docs/docs/tutorial/chapter6/comments-schema.md

     bark: {
       data: {
         title: 'Bark',
-        body: "A tree's bark is worse than its bite"
+        body: "A tree's bark is worse than its bite", }
-      }
     }
   }